Hanan Qassab Hassan: Biography

 Hanan's father was the prominent lawyer and writer Najat Qassab Hassan.
 She holds a PhD in French literature from the University of Paris III.
 She is currently the dean of the Higher Institute of Dramatic Arts in Damascus and a professor of Art history at the University of Damascus.
 She also served as the general secretary of the 2008 Arab Capital of Culture festivity.

-Hassan has conducted many studies on drama, performing arts, plastic arts and culture and published in academic revues and periodicals.
+Hassan has conducted many studies on drama, performing arts, plastic arts and culture and published in academic reviews and periodicals.
 She works as a consultant and co-ordinator for cultural activities for the Delegation of the European Commission in Syria and the French Cultural Center in Damascus.
 She is a member of the redaction committee for 2 reviews of drama and plastic arts, published by the Ministry of Culture in Syria.
 She is also a correspondent and writer for babelMed, a cultural website financed by the European Commission.